-We can provide free legal and practical advice if you contact us regarding a problem with a purchase if the following applies:
+If you contact the UKICC about a problem purchase, we can provide free legal and practical advice if the following applies:

-- You have an issue with a business outside of the UK
+- Your issue is with a business based Outside of the UK.

-If in doubt, contact us and we will let you know if we are able to help.
-If we are not able to advise or assist directly, we can usually point you in the right direction.
+If in doubt, contact us and we'll let you know if we can help.
+If we are unable to advise or assist directly, we can usually point you in the right direction.

 We have mutual agreements in place with consumer organisations in many other countries to work together to handle cases.
 This means that if the company that you have a complaint against is based in one of the countries where we have a partnership, we will be able to pass on your case to our partner organisations for them to make contact with the company on your behalf.
 Further information on our process and the countries we partner with are included below.

 Our advisors will use the information prodvided to give you the relevant legal advice and inform you of what steps you can take to resolve the problem.
 In most cases, the advice we give will help you to resolve the problem, but if this is not the case, we can advise you of your next steps.